johnae/classy/README.md

 https://github.com/johnae/classy

 ## Description

-Classy is a class implementation for MoonScript/Lua.
+Classy is a class implementation for [MoonScript](https://github.com/leafo/moonscript) (and [Lua](http://www.lua.org)).
 It is mainly for MoonScript however since that allows a certain syntax which looks pretty good i.m.o.
 I haven't used it from Lua but I expect the syntax to become more verbose and definitely uglier.

 ## Lua compatibility